kathycanare/ecomlander-trial/README.md

 Only .woff2 was needed.
 Format string in the src line is format('woff2').

-Gotcha: Google Fonts downloads as .ttf; had to convert to .woff2 (via Google Webfonts Helper) for smaller files.
+Notes: Google Fonts downloads as .ttf; had to convert to .woff2 (via Google Webfonts Helper) for smaller files.
 Only 4 weights uploaded, not the whole family, to keep load time down.

 2. Product Media Gallery